This post may contain affiliate links. Please see our disclosure policy for more details.

-In my opinion, quinoa is an essential pantry item due to its incredible versatility and nutritional value.
-It's undoubtedly one of the most nutritious and adaptable ingredients out there.
+In my opinion as a pediatric dietitian and mom, quinoa is an essential pantry item due to its incredible versatility and nutritional value.
+It’s undoubtedly one of the most nutritious and adaptable ingredients out there.

-Overnight quinoa, vegetable quinoa muffins, baked quinoa beef meatballs, sweet potato patties, and quinoa risotto are just some of our favorite ways to enjoy this amazing ingredient.
+Overnight quinoa, vegetable quinoa muffins, quinoa meatballs, sweet potato patties, and quinoa risotto are just some of our favorite ways to enjoy this amazing ingredient.

 And now this quinoa wrap or tortilla!

-And if you're looking for another fun and healthy tortilla recipe, try these lentil wraps with spinach!
+And if you’re looking for another fun and healthy tortilla recipe, try these lentil wraps with spinach—or mix it up with cottage cheese protein wraps for an extra boost!

 I am highlighting just the ones that need further explanation.
 The complete list is in the recipe card below.